kuyumculusi-sys/aishe-ai-literacy/README.md

 * Explore creative approaches to AI literacy and digital awareness
 * Demonstrate how complex subjects can be translated into simple, engaging content

-## The AIshe Character
+## The Character

-AIshe is a fictional character created as the visual and narrative identity of the project.
+She is a fictional character created as the visual and narrative identity of the project.

 The character provides a consistent way to communicate AI-related topics across different types of content while keeping the tone approachable and accessible.

-Rather than presenting AI as a purely technical subject, AIshe helps frame it as something people can understand, question, explore, and use thoughtfully.
+Rather than presenting AI as a purely technical subject, she helps frame it as something people can understand, question, explore, and use thoughtfully.

 ## Content Approach